JetBrains/Qodana/topics/qodana-yaml.md

 [//]: # "Explain exit 255"

 When this number of problems is reached, the container executes `exit 255`.
-Can be used to make the CI step fail.
+This can be used to make a CI step fail.
 The default value is `10000`.

 <note>